dramforever/fiveth/docs/syntax.md

 enclosed in `"`.
 It pushes the starting address and (byte) length of the string:

 ```
-"test" ; Pushes an address and 4
+"test" ; Pushes an address and the length 4
 ; The first 4 bytes at the address are ASCII 't' 'e' 's' 't'
 ```